Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 - Search by airline alliance: For travelers who prefer to stick with one airline alliance, you can filter results by your preferred alliance.
 This makes it easier to use alliance benefits when flying with a participating airline and enables you to pick a flight you can credit towards earning elite status.
 - KAYAK Chatbot: Kayak launched new AI features that let people ask a chatbot for travel tips and find flights with just a screenshot.

+Questions that came to my mind while I analyzed KAYAK's website?
+- Do customers use all the filters?
+Does the data analytics team investigate which filters are being used?
+- How does KAYAK go about users with ad blockers?
+-

 ## 2.Skyscanner
 <img width="1388" alt="Screenshot 2024-04-10 at 19 11 32" src="https://github.com/Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/assets/137958418/f8d5d60c-7248-40c5-9bb1-f71e492909e5">
 Original Skyscanner search flight page.